Falagard/centauri-game-engine/README.md

 hxDaedalus is a pathfinding library which can be used to tell AI or players where they can move.

-We'll tell haxlib it can find the hxDaedalus directory in a folder below centauri-game-engine called "hxDaedalus"
+We'll tell haxelib we want to add the "hxDaedalus" Haxe library from source in a directory called "hxDaedalus"

 `haxelib dev hxDaedalus hxDaedalus`

 CastleDB is a structured static database that allows you to edit your game data using an editor that is downloadable from here http://castledb.org/ and provides you with a fast, easy and strictly typed way of accessing your game data.

+Download the CastleDB editor from http://castledb.org/

+Then also install the CastleDB library using haxelib:

 `haxelib install castle 1.6.1`

 # Install Visual Studio Code and Extensions

+Visual Studio Code is what we're going to use to write game code in Haxe.
+(We installed Visual Studio Express just to compile Lime)

 Download and install Visual Studio Code, the Lime Extension, and the Hashlink Debugger.